North Port High School

-North Port High School will inspire tomorrow’s leaders by providing rigorous instruction, maintaining a safe & respectful environment and developing socially responsible individuals in their community & beyond.
+North Port High School will inspire tomorrow’s leaders by providing rigorous instruction, maintaining a safe and respectful environment, and developing socially responsible individuals in their community and beyond.

 North Port High School was founded in 2001 and is home to 2,340 students and 250 faculty members on a spacious open campus on the central west coast of Florida.
-A high-quality faculty helps each student discover his or her talents through assorted academics and richly diverse extracurricular programs.
+A high-quality faculty helps each student discover their talents through assorted academics and richly diverse extracurricular programs.